justeat/TweakAccessorGenerator/README.md

 # TweakAccessorGenerator

+### Warning: This library is not supported by Just Eat Takeaway anymore and therefore considered deprecated.
+The repository has been archived.
+We have moved from [JustTweak](https://github.com/justeat/JustTweak) to [Toggles](https://github.com/TogglesPlatform/Toggles).

 This tool generates Swift code for accessing flags using JustTweak.

 The tool should be invoked with the following arguments: